All Products

 How is the performance level of an ESSD measured?

-The performance level of an ESSD is proportional to its storage capacity.
-An ESSD that has a larger capacity delivers better performance.
-ESSDs have better performance than standard SSDs.
-For more information, see ESSDs.
+The performance level of an ESSD is directly linked to its storage capacity; larger capacity ESSDs offer enhanced performance.
+ESSDs outperform standard SSDs in terms of performance.
+For more information, see ESSD.

 How do I test the performance of an ESSD?

-You can use fio (flexible IO tester) to perform a stress test on an ESSD.
-For more information, see Test the IOPS performance of an ESSD.
+You can utilize the flexible IO tester (fio) to conduct a stress test on an ESSD.
+For more information, see testing the IOPS performance of an ESSD.

-A pay-as-you-go disk can be attached only to an ECS instance that resides within the same zone.
+A pay-as-you-go disk can only be attached to an ECS instance within the same zone.

-• For high-availability applications, we recommend that you create data disks in different zones and attach the disks to ECS instances in those zones.
+• For high-availability applications, it is recommended to create data disks in multiple zones and attach them to ECS instances located in those respective zones.

-• For low-latency applications, we recommend that you create data disks in the same zone as ECS instances and attach the disks to the ECS instances.
+• For applications requiring low latency, create data disks in the same zone as your ECS instances and attach them accordingly.

 How do I query the usage and free space of EBS devices?

-You can log on to an ECS instance to query the usage and free space of EBS devices on the instance.
-You cannot query the usage and free space of EBS devices by using the ECS console or by calling ECS API operations.
+You can sign in to an ECS instance to check the usage and available space on EBS devices.
+However, it's not possible to obtain this information through the ECS console or by invoking ECS API operations.

 How do I release a subscription disk that has not expired?

-Alibaba Cloud subscription data disks cannot be released before they expire.
-To release a subscription data disk, you must change its billing method to pay-as-you-go.
-Before you release the resulting pay-as-you-go data disk, make sure that you have backed up all important data stored on it.
-For more information, see Change the billing methods of a disk and Release a disk.
+You cannot release Alibaba Cloud subscription data disks before their expiration date.
+To release a subscription data disk, you must first convert its billing method to pay-as-you-go.
+Ensure that you have backed up all critical data on the disk before releasing the newly converted pay-as-you-go data disk.
+For more information, see Switch between billing methods and release a disk.

 Note